olof/olof.github.io/_posts/2019-10-15-dns-over-https-over-tor-part1.md

 ("the exceptionally privacy-conscious"?
 Let's make this the norm!)
 But sadly this Cloudflare Onion service is no longer online.
-Had this been online, I would likely not have had to deal with this mess. :)
+Had this been online, things would have been a bit simpler.
+But I still want this anonymity from the DNS provider, so what I will do is somehow proxy the DoH traffic over Tor myself.

-This summarize the protocol, what the purpose of it is and what my specific goals are.
-In the upcoming articles in the series, we will explore various methods (working as well as non-working) for tunneling DoH requests over Tor.
+In the next part of this series, I'll discuss methods of doing so and reason about their relative advantages and disadvantages.

 [rfc/8484]: https://tools.ietf.org/rfc/rfc8484.txt
 [tor]: https://www.torproject.org/